datacenter/acitoolkit/docs/source/connectionsearch.rst

 Here there are two results.
 The first shows that this host can send traffic to default route of ``0/0`` for any TCP traffic.
 The second row shows that this host can communicate with itself using any protocol.
-This second one has a fully open filter of ``any any any-any any-any``.
-When we place the cursor over this filter we can see that this was an "implied" filter.
+This second one has a fully open filter of ``any any any-any any-any both``.
+When we place the cursor over this row we can see that this was an "implied" filter.
 The implied filter is created by the connection search tool to show that end-points within an EPG can communicate with each other without any constraint.
-In this particular case, it shows that end-points can send traffic to themselves.

 About